ngmachado/neucore/docs/REASONING-INDEX.md

-# NeuroCore Reasoning System Documentation
+# neucore Reasoning System Documentation

-Welcome to the NeuroCore Reasoning System documentation.
-This directory contains comprehensive documentation for understanding, using, and extending the reasoning capabilities of NeuroCore.
+Welcome to the neucore Reasoning System documentation.
+This directory contains comprehensive documentation for understanding, using, and extending the reasoning capabilities of neucore.

 ## Documentation Index